-The Community Foundation recently distributed a new round of grants from its Black Equity & Excellence Fund.
-Grants from the fund support Black-led nonprofit organizations and projects that counteract systemic racism.
-Fourteen grants were distributed, totaling $248,000. ________________________________________________________________________________________________________
+Seventeen grants from our Black Equity & Excellence Fund totaling $240,000 were distributed to support Black-led nonprofit organizations and projects that counteract systemic racism.

 Community Foundation Bringing Training Platform to Organizations Serving Historically Excluded Communities

 This is the first time Resilia’s cutting edge training has been offered in the Central New York community.

 Minister Mark D. Muhammad, Ed.D. tells his personal story of struggles growing up in Syracuse and how serving as a member of the Black Equity & Excellence Fund Advisory Committee is helping him to make a difference.

 Jeff Knauss gives because “it’s the right thing to do—period.”
 He strives to continue making a bigger impact in our community by contributing to its greater good.